 John Merrishaw Hoyte was born in 1932 in Ping Yang Fu, China, of medical missionary parents.
 He attended a British-run boarding school at Chefoo, Shantung Province, along with his three brothers and two sisters.
-During world war ll, the school was interned by the invading Japanese at the Weihsien Concentration Camp.
+During World War ll, the school was interned by the invading Japanese at the Weihsien Prison Camp.

 After the war the family settled in England where he completed his education at Forest School, Essex, and Saint John’s College, Cambridge.

-After two years in the army as an instructor in electronics he worked in British industry for three years and then led The British Alpine Hannibal Expedition over the Alps with Jumbo, an Indian elephant, from the Turin Zoo.
+After two years in the army as an instructor in electronics he worked in British industry for three years.
+In 1959, John led the British Alpine Hannibal Expedition over the Alps with Jumbo, an Indian elephant, from the Turin Zoo.
+The Expedition garnered international media coverage and a seven-page feature story in Life Magazine.

 Coming to the US at age 27, he worked as an engineer at Hewlett-Packard Corporation, Palo Alto, California for six years, and was awarded a patent.

-He then founded his own company, Spectrex Corporation, in Silicon Valley, based on a direct reading spectroscope, invented by his eighty-six-year-old uncle.
+He then founded his own company, Spectrex Corporation, in Silicon Valley, based on a direct reading spectroscope, invented by Fred Vreeland, his eighty-six-year-old uncle.

 After fifty years as president of Spectrex, he sold the company to the employees.